Check out the stories of military women in Women of the Military Book!

 About the author:

 Amanda is an Air Force combat veteran, military spouse, and mom of two boys.
 While serving in the Air Force she was a Civil Engineer stationed at Holloman AFB and Wright Patterson AFB.
 She also deployed to Afghanistan as part of a Provincial Reconstruction Team with the Army.
-Amanda loves to run and be a part of her local gym’s Mom Cardio Bootcamp classes.
-She loves to travel and spend time with her family.
-Her dream vacation includes anything with the word Disney in it.
-Through starting a blog in 2014 Amanda found a passion for sharing other military women’s stories.
-Starting with a deployment series in 2017, Women of the Military Podcast and her newest project, Women of the Military, Sharing Their Stories ebook!
+In 2014 she started her Airman to Mom blog focusing on the transition from military to mom.
+Today, Amanda found a passion for inspiring the next generation of military women through her blog, Women of the Military book and podcast, and more.
+Learn more about Amanda here.